 Is anyone as relieved as me to return to routine after the holidays?
 Maybe a boring routine, but mentally and physically my body begs it.
-Don’t get me wrong, I adore each holiday and the special foods and excitement that follow.
+Don’t get me wrong, I adore holidays and the special foods and excitement that follow.
 I love hanging out with family and am blessed to be surrounded by truly good people.
-But when it officially comes to an end, I secretly exhale a wholehearted sigh of relief.
-My belly especially looks forward to leaving behind the rich starchy meals and sickeningly sweet treats that became obligatory to eat after a while.
+But when it officially comes to an end, I secretly exhale sighs of relief.
+My belly especially looks forward to leaving behind the rich starchy meals and sweet treats that become almost obligatory to eat.

-Although we all love the decadence of holiday foods, take the time to listen to your body now.
+After you’ve had your fill of favorite holiday foods, take time to listen to your body.
 Maybe you’ve overdone it, gained a few pounds and feel a little disgusted.
 Maybe you’re planning on starting a liquid cleanse or 21-day fix.
 There’s no need to go to extremes.
-Your body is actually very resilient.
+Your body is actually pretty resilient.
 Be kind and just get back to eating real food.
 Not too much, not too little.
 I made this bowl of food earlier in the week and have never been more thankful.

 I hope you’ve gotten a great start to 2018!
 Here’s to practicing kindness to our body, feeding it well, and truly enjoying what we eat.